OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_components.md

 ### forEach

-The forEach Component iterates a collection, and renders other Components and data for each record of the collection.
+The forEach is a functional Component that iterates a collection, and renders child Components for each record of the collection.

 A common scenario for this component is to render lines of a _Collection_ attribute (Commitment, Event, or non-root Generic Entity).